systeminit/si/app/docs/src/reference/ai-agent.md

 si ai-agent stdio
 ```

-First you need to set the `SI_API_TOKEN` environment variable, which is a valid
+First, you need to set the `SI_API_TOKEN` environment variable, which is a valid
 [workspace API token](./workspaces.md#api-token-management).
 Then you can run
 the MCP server directly.